s-loar/stimulus-talk/README.md

 * Values are for storing state as element attributes.
 They are similar to Targets.

 ## Controllers
-* Are the main objects for HTML interaction.
+* Are the main objects for DOM interaction.
 Work kinda like controllers of other frameworks.
-Behavior is encapsulated.
+  * Its behavior is encapsulated.
-  * Have scope to the element they are an attribute, and it’s children.
+  * Have scope to the element on which they are an attribute, and it’s children.
-  * Controllers ignore the scope of controllers nested within their scope.
+  * Controllers ignore the scope of any controllers nested within their scope.
   * More than one controller can be associated with the same element.

 ## Targets
-* Are primarily elements in the DOM to be interacted with by the controller.
+* Are elements in the DOM to be interacted with by the controller.
   * Have to declare them in the controller, and have to be in scope in the HTML
   * Can be shared by multiple controllers
   * Have a plural form (s on the end) that returns an array of objects that have the target designation.
 Example: phraseTargets